UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_04.md

 After a collaborator has reviewed your changes and approved the pull request, they or you can click the "Merge" button.
 After doing this, GitHub gives you the option to delete the branch via the web interface.
 This is always safe to do, as the deleted branches can easily be restored later.

+Pay attention that if you delete the branch in remote, the label `origin/report` will desappear of your `git log` or project history visualization, but this doesn't mean that the branch `report` that lives in your

 ---